uml-robotics/uml_hri_nerve_navigation/README.md

   > source devel/setup.bash
 7. Also, a setup bash script must be ran in the UML HRI Nerve Nav Sim Resources package before running any simulations
   > roscd uml_hri_nerve_nav_sim_resources
-  > . setup.sh
+  > . setup.sh [# for gazebo version (7 if kinetic and 9 if melodic)]

 At this point, if all goes well, all of the uml navigation packages should be ready to run.

 **NOTE BEFORE STARTING:** Sometimes Gazebo can be a bit finicky, and may fail to launch properly for an array of reasons.
 If something goes wrong, Ctrl+c and try again a few times.
 If the problem persists there may be an actual issue that needs to be resolved first.
+**NOTE BEFORE STARTING:** If Melodic is being used, there are issues with the fetch simulation package and the robot will not operate properly in simulation.
+Also, Melodic has an issue with processing the 2d argument in the higher level launch files and the value should be manually changed.

 ## Running a Test:
 There are two main ways to run a test: